FanDuel Sports Network North: Ownership changes and affiliation with FSN

 In April 2006, still lacking a local news program after CBS Sold the channel (the now-defunct Minnesota Sports Report originated from FSN West and FSN West 2's studios in Downtown Los Angeles), FSN North launched FSN Live, a first-of-its-kind program serving as both a sports news show, and a pre-game and post-game analysis program for the channel's game broadcasts.
 FSN Live is usually broadcast live and on-location from sports events televised by the channel, though FSN Live originates from the FSN North studios in Minneapolis whenever the focused team is playing on the road.
 Regardless of the origin of FSN Live, the pregame show usually features a preview of the game from the announcers and a pregame press conference by the head coach or manager.
 Meanwhile, the postgame show includes an interview with the player of the game, postgame analysis from the announcers and the head coach or manager's postgame press conference.

-On April 4, 2007, FSN North spun off its Wisconsin subfeed into FSN Wisconsin (now Bally Sports Wisconsin), a separate channel carrying Milwaukee Brewers and Milwaukee Bucks games as well as other events sourced from its former parent channel.
+On April 4, 2007, FSN North spun off its Wisconsin subfeed into FSN Wisconsin (now FanDuel Sports Network Wisconsin), a separate channel carrying Milwaukee Brewers and Milwaukee Bucks games as well as other events sourced from its former parent channel.
 Wild broadcasts are available throughout Wisconsin.
 In 2009, FSN North rebranded as Fox Sports North as part of a network-wide rebranding of the Fox Sports regional networks.

 Former logo as Bally Sports North, used from 2021 to 2024.

-On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports networks from 21st Century Fox, including YES Network.
-However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
-On May 3, 2019, Sinclair Broadcast Group and Entertainment Studios (through their joint venture, Diamond Holdings) bought Fox Sports Networks from The Walt Disney Company for $10.6 billion.
-The deal closed on August 22, 2019, thus placing Fox Sports North in common ownership with neighboring Sinclair station WUCW in Minneapolis.
-On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
-Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
-On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports North was rebranded as Bally Sports North, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.

-In the spring of 2021, Bally Sports North aired five Timberwolves games on WUCW, branded as "Bally Sports North Extra".
-This was the first time since the WFTC deal that any broadcaster regionally aired Timberwolves games over-the-air.

-In the spring of 2022, Bally Sports North aired two Twins games and a Wild game on WUCW.
+On May 3, 2019, Sinclair MLB Local Media beginn Broadcast Group and Allen Media Group (via Diamond Sports Group, now Main Street Sports Group) acquired the Fox Sports Networks from Disney for $10.6 billion, as part of a divestment mandated during Disney's acquisition of 21st Century Fox.
+On March 31, 2021, the channel was rebranded as Bally Sports North as part of a sponsorship of the channels by casino operator Bally's Corporation.